Taiwan Can Help, and Taiwan is Helping!

 Shin Kong Memorial Hospital had a video conference with medical staff from Palau to understand the infection condition of American volunteers, as well as discussing over means of carrying out screening and the specimen transfer processes.

 The Taiwan embassy in Saint Christopher and Nevis arranged a video conference with Cameron Wilkinson, medical head of the JNF Hospital to take part in the “Chi Mei Medical Center to share Taiwan's experiences on COVID-19 prevention with the Caribbean allies”.
 Apart from the Saint Christopher, Belize, Saint Lucia and Saint Vincent and Grenadines also took part in the conference.
-Furthermore, Chi Mei Medical Center also had a video conference with the Taiwan Embassy in Hyde and Hyde Ministry of Health.
-(Figure on the right) .
+Furthermore, Chi Mei Medical Center also had a video conference with the Taiwan Embassy in Haiti and Ministry of Public Health and Population of Haiti (Figure on the right) .

 The Taiwan Embassy of Saint Vincent and the Grenadines arranged an online video meeting for medical staff from the Milton Cato hospital to participate in the "Chi Mei Medical Center to share Taiwan's experiences on COVID-19 prevention with the Caribbean allies".